xz0127/tp/docs/DeveloperGuide.md

    1. Prerequisites: Have at least one upcoming appointments and no expired appointments.

-   1. Locate the appointment json file at the default location: `.\data\appointmentbook.json`
+   1. Locate the appointment JSON file at the default location: `.\data\appointmentbook.json`

    1. Change the `Date` field of an appointment to a past date, with month `may` and year `2019` Note the details of the appointment.